YuxuanLin8/Improved-Generalized-Good-Lattice-Point-Sets/README.md

 # Improved-Generalized-Good-Lattice-Point-Sets
 This is the source codes of "Some Improvements on Good Lattice Point Sets" to be submitted to Entropy.

+Run AppGGLP.py to calculate generalized good lattice point (GGLP) sets.
+The initial good lattice point (GLP) sets are specified with generating vectors in this file as dictionary.
+Modifying n, s, K, h_values can get new GGLP sets.
+The space-filling criterion can be chose from mixture discrepancy (MD), maximin distance, and Frobenius distance.
+All these criteria and threshold accepting algorithm are defined in TAGLP.py.
+The parameters in Algorithm1 function, disc and FD, can be used to specify the criterion, where disc=True implies adopting MD to be minimized and otherwise adopting maximin distance to be maximized, and FD=True implies replacing MD with Frobenius distance.
+The outputs are all printed out after running.